MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-reservation-order-tracking-and-action-messaging.md

  ![Third example of order tracking entries in Reservation Entry table](media/supply_planning_RTAM_3.png "supply_planning_RTAM_3")

  The order tracking entries are now similar to the first point in the scenario, before the transfer order was posted as shipped only, except entries for the component are now of reservation status **Surplus**.
-This is because the component need is still at WEST location, reflecting that the **Location Code** field on the production order component line contains **WEST** as set up in the **Components at Location** setup field.
-The supply that was allocated to this demand before has been transferred to EAST location and cannot now be fully tracked unless the component need on the production order line is changed to EAST location.
+This is because the component need is still at WEST location, reflecting that the **Location Code** field on the works order component line contains **WEST** as set up in the **Components at Location** setup field.
+The supply that was allocated to this demand before has been transferred to EAST location and cannot now be fully tracked unless the component need on the works order line is changed to EAST location.

- At this point in the scenario, the **Location Code** on the production order line is set to **EAST**.
-In addition, on the **Item Tracking Lines** page, the 30 units of LOTA and the 70 units of LOTB are assigned to the production order line.
+ At this point in the scenario, the **Location Code** on the works order line is set to **EAST**.
+In addition, on the **Item Tracking Lines** page, the 30 units of LOTA and the 70 units of LOTB are assigned to the works order line.

  Now the following order tracking entries exist in the **Reservation Entry** table.